Will 2020 be the year of the storytellers?

 We just covered Porta Nigra and their godly blackened airs early this year.
 Now, this time we came across Totenheer, literary specialists from Switzerland, it appears.
 But the theme they chose is one of those tales that I learned to appreciate over time.

 Now here is the question.
-Will the storyline Totenheer work on this piece confirm the rule that a great theme benefits quality?
+Will the storyline Totenheer work in this piece confirm the rule that a great theme benefits quality?
+Let’s find out.

 If the story of Die Schwarze Spinne is the skeleton, then the Extreme Metal on display really is the flesh of this howling monster.
 And true to this allegory, you’ll find all songs tightly written, embedded in a finely layered wall of sound.
 These guys indeed take no prisoners and will take you on a wild ride.